Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: A vanishing result for torsion cohomology of Shimura varieties

 is concentrated in degree at most $\dim_{\bb C}(\mbf X)$, where $\mfk m^\vee$ is the maximal ideal corresponding to $\phi_{\mfk m}^\vee$.

-For the first assertion, note that $\bSh_{\mdc K^\sharp}(\mbf G^\sharp, \mbf X^\sharp)$ is proper because $[\mbf G^\sharp, \mbf G^\sharp]$ is anisotropic, so the assertion follows Theorem~\ref{vieiniefienmsis}, Theorem~\ref{ienifeihenifeismws}, Theorem~\ref{teniherieniehrnis} and \Poincare duality, as $\phi_{\mfk m}$ and $\phi_{\mfk m}^\vee$ are both generic and weakly normalized regular. \end{proof} If we look at the cohomology of an Abelian type Shimura variety with torsion coefficients localized at a split place, then the above theorem can be generalized.
-In fact, we do not need the full strength of the compatibility of Fargues--Scholze LLC with ``classical local Langlands correspondence'' in the sense of \cite[Assumption 7.5]{Ham24}, but only one property of the Fargues--Scholze LLC:
+For the first assertion, note that $\bSh_{\mdc K^\sharp}(\mbf G^\sharp, \mbf X^\sharp)$ is proper because $[\mbf G^\sharp, \mbf G^\sharp]$ is anisotropic, so the assertion follows from Theorems~\ref{vieiniefienmsis},~\ref{ienifeihenifeismws},~\ref{teniherieniehrnis} and the \Poincare duality, as $\phi_{\mfk m}$ and $\phi_{\mfk m}^\vee$ are both generic. \end{proof} For Shimura varieties of Abelian type localized at a split place, the same argument gives a more general statement.
+In fact, we do not need the full strength of the compatibility of Fargues--Scholze LLC with ``classical local Langlands correspondence'' in the sense of \cite[Assumption~6.5]{Ham24}, but only one property of the Fargues--Scholze LLC: